paulodicanio86/home_server/readme.md

     app.run()
 ```

-There should already be a file (from git clone) in the home server directory called *home_server.ini* with following content:
-(if not create one)
+There should already be a file (from git clone) in the home server directory called *home_server.ini* with following content (if not create one):
 ```
 [uwsgi]
 module = wsgi:app